 Begin with the word ABSTRACT (left-justified) in upper-case bold font.
-The abstract text begins after a regular letter space on the same line and is 1 paragraph not exceeding 1 line per page of manuscript text (3% of length of text), including Literature Cited.
-Research Note abstracts cannot exceed 1 line per 2 pages, including Literature Cited.
+The abstract text begins after a regular letter space on the same line and is 1 paragraph not exceeding 1 line/page of manuscript text (3% of length of text), including Literature Cited.
+Research Note abstracts cannot exceed 1 line/2 pages, including Literature Cited.
 The abstract includes:

-- Problem studied or hypothesis tested.
+- 1) Research question or hypotheses tested.
 Identify the problem or hypothesis and explain why it is important.
 Indicate new data, concepts, or interpretations directly or indirectly used to manage wildlife. - 2) Pertinent methods.
 State methods used to achieve the results summarized (keep the methods brief unless a new, greatly improved method is reported).
-Include the study period and location of the study. - Results.
-Emphasize the most important results, whether or not they agree with your hypotheses. - 4) Utility of results.
+Include the study period and location.

+- 3) Results.
+Emphasize the most important results, whether or not they agree with your hypotheses. - 4) Interpretation of results and their value.
 Explain how, when, where, and by whom data or interpretations can be applied to wildlife problems or contribute to knowledge of wildlife science.